Billmate/woocommerce/woocommerce-gateway-billmate/Readme.txt

 = 3.4.8 (2019-07-22)
   * Enhancement - Hit area for accepting Billmate billing for mobile
+  * Fix - Loopback request that failure in WP built in site health

 = 3.4.7 (2019-07-15)
   * Fix - WhooCommerce built-in checkout use Billmates new logos